wwalexander/gobuildall/README.md

 gobuildall
 ===========

-A tool that builds Go packages for every OS and architecture
+Builds Go packages for every OS and architecture

 Building
 --------